yogimathius/divine-api/README.md

-Sure!
-Here's the README in Markdown format:

 # NestJS GraphQL Auth App

 This is a basic NestJS GraphQL Auth app that allows users to sign up, log in, and manage their accounts.
-It is dockerized and can be run on port 3000.

 ## Prerequisites

-- Docker
+- Node.js (version 12 or higher)
+- npm or yarn package manager (if you choose to run the app with npm instead of Docker)

 ## Getting Started

+### Running with Docker

 1. Clone this repository.
 2. Navigate to the root directory of the project.
-3. Run `docker build -t network .` to build the Docker image.
+3. Build the Docker image by running `docker build -t network .`
-4. Run `docker run -p 3000:3000 network` to start the app in a Docker container.
+4. Start the Docker container by running `docker run -p 3000:3000 network`
+5. Open your web browser and go to `http://localhost:3000/graphql` to access the GraphQL Playground.

+### Running with `npm start`

+1. Clone this repository.
+2. Navigate to the root directory of the project.
+3. Install the required dependencies by running `npm install` or `yarn install`.
+4. Start the app by running `npm start` or `yarn start`.
 5. Open your web browser and go to `http://localhost:3000/graphql` to access the GraphQL Playground.

 ## GraphQL Schema